-The identity, authenticity, and integrity of the individual and the specimens collected from the individual must be ensured at any time.
+The identity of the individual and the authenticity and integrity of the specimens collected from the individual must be ensured at any time.
 Sampling strategy should undertake adequate measures to identify and to prevent any medical, chemical or physical tampering with collected specimen.